MaskRay/ccls/README.md

 For example, a full index of Chrome will take about 10gb of memory.
 If you exclude v8, webkit, and third_party, it goes down to about 6.5gb.

+# Wiki

+There are some additional tips on the [wiki](https://github.com/jacobdufault/cquery/wiki).

 # Chromium tips

 Chromium is a very large codebase, so cquery benefits from a bit of tuning.